-If your doctor says "no" to supporting this option:
+If your Healthcare Provider says no:

-If your physician decides not to participate, or is unable to, you should ask for a referral to another clinician who has chosen to participate.
+If your provider decides not to participate, or is unable to, you should ask for a referral to another clinician who has chosen to participate.
 If additional assistance is needed, some health systems offer the support of a care navigator or social worker to assist with resources and referrals.
-If your doctor does not provide a referral, or your health system does not allow medical aid in dying, you may consider establishing care with a system or facility that will support you in medical aid in dying.
+If your provider does not provide a referral, or your health system does not allow medical aid in dying, you may consider establishing care with a system or facility that will support you in medical aid in dying.

 Don't be afraid to advocate for the end-of-life experience you want.
-For more information and resources, visit candc.link/personal-advocacy.
+For more information and resources, visit candc.link/personal-advocacy